 A prominent feature of Weeks Hall is the two-story lecture hall with seated capacity for 280 guests.

-Located on the top floor of Weeks Hall, the Leadership Suite includes the dean’s office, a large executive conference room, and leadership offices.
+Located on the top floor of Weeks Hall, the Robert A. Kuchinski Leadership Suite includes the Keiko and Gerald Harvey Dean’s Office, a large executive conference room, and leadership offices.
 Ample natural light and excellent views of the engineering campus provide an ideal environment for faculty members, alumni, and industry partners to exchange ideas and collaborate.

 Open space and natural light, emanating through two-story glass walls and overhead skylights, creates a welcoming entryway to the Atrium and Commons area of Weeks Hall.
 Unique features include a technology wall for engineering-related displays and gathering or touchdown spaces where students and faculty can meet informally or find a quiet niche for themselves.
 The Atrium and Commons area is surrounded by collaborative work spaces, smart classrooms, a lecture hall, and living laboratories.
 This open and flexible space also transitions to an event venue.